hx3-f/companion-module-digico-4rea4/companion/HELP.md

 # Allen & Heath dLive & iLive Module

-This module provides comprehensive control for Allen & Heath dLive and iLive digital mixing consoles via MIDI over TCP/IP.
+This module provides comprehensive control for Digico 4rea4 digital mixing consoles via MIDI over TCP/IP.

+## Origins

+This module is almost entirely based on the work of Andrew Broughton and Jeffery Davidsz, on their Allen Heath dLive/iLive module.
+Lots of troubleshooting and information about this plugin can be discovered via their plugin, companion-module-allenheath-dlive-ilive

 ## Supported Consoles

 - **dLive Series**: Full feature set with up to 128 input channels, 24 DCAs, and 500 scenes
 - **iLive Series**: Compatible feature set with up to 64 input channels, 16 DCAs, and 250 scenes
+- **4rea4 Series**: Compatible feature set with up to

 ## Connection Setup